 For inspiration for our air-dry clay sculptures in Session 2, we looked at the work of DoubleParlour on Etsy.
 It was fascinating to see their work, so we decided to interview them.

-You can see more of DoubleParlour's artwork on Flickr.
+You can see more of DoubleParlour's

-1. Amia, 2. maiya, 3. leona, 4. group, 5. lydie no.1, 6. birthday ghost no.2, 7.
+Here are a few of our favorites: 1.
+Amia, 2. maiya, 3. leona, 4. group, 5. lydie no.1, 6. birthday ghost no.2, 7.
 Carrieanne, 8.
 Sabelle, 9.
 Fletcher #1

 Doubleparlour Cassandra and Ernie Velasco San Francisco, CA